3 questions from your creative brain that overrule the negativity chatter from your lizard brain about whether you can write a book.

 “It’s rarely doing the work that is hard, it’s starting the work.
 Once you begin, it’s often less painful to continue working.
 This is why—in the beginning—it is often more important to build the habit of getting started than it is to worry about whether or not you are doing enough.”James Clear

-Today let’s visit with a recent theme I’ve been talking about on my podcast – the ancient lizard brain vs. the modern executive center of our brain.
+Today let’s visit with a recent theme I’ve been talking about on my podcast for authors – the ancient lizard brain vs. the modern executive center of our brain.
 The lizard tells us we’re never doing enough of the “right” things and works hard to prevent us from engaging in non-survival activities.
 Because it was programmed a super long time ago, it needs us to keep hunting, gathering, piling up food, and shoring up the shelter to survive the winter.

 When your brain is telling you you’re failing as a writer and not doing enough, be aware of where that lie is coming from.
 The executive center, on the other hand, is telling you that there is no reason why you can’t start doing the thing right now, that you’re good enough, and you have everything you need to write a book (for instance).